Anti-Fakes

 1. Who we are

-Anti-Fakes is published by an individual developer (Hogan Sung) operating under the project name hes.labs.dev.
-There is no separate legal entity.
-Throughout this policy, “we” refers to that individual.
+Anti-Fakes is published and operated under the independent studio name Hes Labs at heslabs.dev.
+Hes Labs is not a separate legal entity.
+Throughout this policy, “we” refers to the independent operator of the app.

 2. What the app does

-Anti-Fakes is a real-news reasoning voice game.
-In production daily decks, the app uses real news excerpts; tutorial or internal fixtures may use clearly separated sample content.
-In each round, the app listens to the player’s spoken or typed reasoning, and an AI judge scores how well the player identified whether the excerpt’s reasoning is solid or shaky.
+Anti-Fakes is a real-news reasoning game.
+Production daily decks use real news excerpts; tutorial or internal fixtures may use clearly separated sample content.
+Social Daily offers Beginner and Hard tracks; the separate Free Play surface also retains Easy.
+Beginner presents guided evidence choices and scores them locally.
+Easy and Hard accept spoken or typed reasoning and use an AI judge to score how well the player identified whether the excerpt’s reasoning is solid or shaky.
+The app also lets mutually accepted friends compare scores on track-specific daily and weekly leaderboards.

 To make this work, the app:

-- Asks for your permission before opening problem sets that send your voice audio, transcript, or typed answer to third-party AI services for scoring.
+• Asks for your permission before opening Easy or Hard rounds that send your voice audio, transcript, or typed answer to third-party AI services for scoring.

-- Records short audio clips on device only while a round is active and the player chooses voice input.
+• Records short audio clips on device only while an Easy or Hard round is active and the player chooses voice input.

 3. Data we collect